A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries

 To provide further clarity on the architecture presented above, a comparative analysis between the proposed approach and two well-established operator learning algorithms is shown in Fig.~\ref{fig:compare}.
 Furthermore, a more detailed description of each component of the iFOL framework is provided in Fig.~\ref{fig:iFOL_all}.
 The upper section of the figure outlines the approach for stationary problems, while the lower section demonstrates the application of the same architecture to transient problems.
-Notably, once trained on transient problems, the network can be repeatedly invoked to generate solutions over time, without the need for additional retraining.

 In the transient examples, we adopt a physics-informed autoregressive formulation to ensure causality and properly capture the path-dependent evolution of the solution.
 While one could theoretically introduce time as an additional continuous input and directly predict the final state, such approaches are not easy to train for multidimensional problems and often rely on additional data to learn the patterns better and require possible enhancement regarding respecting causality.
 A systematic comparison between both strategies is an important direction for future work, where their respective advantages, limitations, and computational trade-offs should be examined in greater depth.